rparias/design-system-sass/README.md

 The design system is published in [Github Pages](https://rparias.github.io/design-system-sass/)

-To see the design system applied please check the homepage.html file
+To see the design system applied please check the homepage.html file or click [here](https://rparias.github.io/design-system-sass/homepage.html)